smith/jesyll/README.markdown

 Source Items
 ------------

-Source items define a JSON object, which is then expanded into a JSON Template.
-There more than one template expansion.
+**Source items** are the content you author.
+They can be written in various formats, but *always* define a JSON object, which is then expanded into a JSON Template.
+(There can be more than one template expansion.)

 Suppose you have a file called: `2009-10-28-Welcome-to-my-Nightmare.textile` with the contents "Welcome!"